There are two main parts to declaring your major:

 - Prepare a tentative plan of the courses that you intend to take for the major.

-- Find the faculty member(s) designated by the department of your major who are authorized to approve and sign your completed blue concentration form.
+- If you are using a paper copy of the form, find the faculty member(s) designated by the department of your major who are authorized to approve and sign your completed blue concentration form.
 You will need to make an appointment with an authorized faculty adviser to complete your form.
-These faculty members are listed on the "Authorized Signatures" list, which is available online at www.rochester.edu/college/CCAS/Authsign.html.
+These faculty members are listed on the "Authorized Approval" list.
+Once signed by the designated faculty member, the paper form should be submitted in Lattimore 312.

 From this point, procedures vary somewhat for each of the following cases, so we have provided separate links:

-- How to Declare a Major in Arts & Sciences
+- How to Declare a Major in Arts and Sciences

-- How to Declare a Major in the Hajim School of Engineering & Applied Sciences
+- How to Declare a Major in the Hajim School of Engineering and Applied Sciences

 - How to Declare a Double Major or Double Degree